ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 ---

 ### Hub Failure
 As part of the connection handshake, the Sink fetches an ordered list of nodes from the Hub cluster.
 If defined, the preferred node will be at the top of it.
 The Sink will try to connect the first node in the list, and proceed down the list with every failed attempt.
-If connection fails with all nodes, the Sink will request the list again.
+If the connection fails with all nodes, the Sink will request the list again.

 ---

 ### Sink Failure
-If the failure occurrs on the Sink node, the Sink cluster will select a different node for the job.
+If the failure occurs on the Sink node, the Sink cluster will select a different node for the job.

+{PANEL/}

+{PANEL: Backward Compatibility}

+RavenDB versions that precede 5.1 support **Pull Replication**, which allows you to define *Hub and Sink* tasks and replicate data from Hub to Sink.

+In RavenDB 5.1 and on, the *Pull Replication* feature is **replaced** by the *Hub/Sink Replication* that allows everything *Pull Replication* does and adds to it *Sink to Hub* replication and *Replication Filtering*.

+* Pull Replication tasks defined on a RavenDB version earlier than 5.1, **will remain operative** when you upgrade to version 5.1 and on.

+* A Hub or a Sink task that runs on a RavenDB version earlier than 5.1, **can** connect a Hub or a Sink defined on RavenDB 5.1 and on.
+  You do **not** need to upgrade the task's instance to keep the task operative.

+{INFO: }
+Upgrade RavenDB from a version earlier than 5.1 if you want to implement *Hub/Sink Replication* added features, i.e. Sink-to-Hub replication and Replication Filtering.
+{INFO/}

 {PANEL/}

 ## Related Articles